LCAV/continuous-localization/README.md

 after downloading the repository, in order to set up `yapf` formatter and git hook for removing non important changes form Jupyter Notebooks.

+## Test Suite

+To run tests go to folder 'test' and type in terminal

+   pytest .

 ## License

 ```